Soumyabrata/Soumyabrata.github.io/research.md

 -->

 # Research
 My research interests lie primarily in image- and signal- processing, machine learning, remote sensing and deep learning.
-I am interested in using these expertise in solving problems related to digital multimedia, and earth and atmospheric sciences.
+I am interested in using these expertise in solving problems related to digital multimedia, cloud imaging, and solar and renewable energy.

 <br />